Community recycling centres

 Behaviour at the tip

 All items and materials must be sorted before entering a recycling centre.
-Only one person will be allowed to get out of the car to dispose of waste.
+Only two people will be allowed to get out of the car to dispose of waste.

 Staff cannot help unload or move items from cars due to social distancing requirements, so please only bring waste that one person can carry safely.

 As only a few cars will be let in each time, visitors should have no difficulty social distancing while at the sites.
 Anyone who refuses to do so will be asked to leave immediately, as will anyone who is abusive to staff.